thephpleague/commonmark/docs/1.3/extensions/autolinks.md

  - A URL template where `%s` is replaced with the username (required)
  - A regular expression to parse and validate the username (optional - defaults to `'/^[A-Za-z0-9_]+(?!\w)/'`)

+Note that `@mention`-style linking doesn't actually require you to add the extension - just the `InlineParser` of your choice.

 [link-league-commonmark]: https://github.com/thephpleague/commonmark
 [link-gfm-spec-autolinking]: https://github.github.com/gfm/#autolinks-extension-